Bekkelien/tinytorrent/README.md

 - [ ] Add type hints?
 - [ ] Map peers and what state they are in
 - [ ] UDP tracker gives more then 74 peers -> Announce accepted, re-announce interval: 1666 leechers: 2 seeders: 236 client ip addresses count: 199 -> Are this new since spec says max 74 or is it not referring to peers?
+- [ ] Add check and verify IP addresses
+- [ ] Make a function for parsing IP addresses and ports, (Include IPv6?)
+- [ ] Should peer id be one for en run if software or change each time?
+- [ ] How to validate a tracker when using HTTP/HTTPS? or not?
+- [ ] Implement scrape for HTTP/HTTPS

 ### Reserve response from current hand sake testing (Client's extension protocol's ?)
 ```python